IHP-GmbH/TO_Apr2025/ExampleDesign/doc/source/validation.rst

-Validation  of the Transimpedance Amplifier
+Validation  of the Amazing Design
 #################################

 Document the measurement results here.

-Measurement Result will be proveded here after testing the Amplifier.